nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk.md

 - Prism Central (PC)
 - Prism Element (PE)

-By configuring ``StorageCluster`` resource with NDK, we are providing Nutanix infrastructure information to NDK.
+By configuring ``StorageCluster`` custom resource with NDK, we are providing Nutanix infrastructure information to NDK.

 1. Logon to PC